U.S. Route 202: Connecticut

+US 202 is signed east–west in Connecticut.
 At Danbury, US 6 and 202 climb up onto I-84, which had just been joined by the north–south US 7, making a four-way concurrency.
 US 7 and 202 split from I-84 and US 6 at Exit 7.
 It is a two-lane road in southern Brookfield as it follows Federal Road.
 US 202 diverts from U.S. Route 7 at the next exit to a parallel surface route.
 The US 7 freeway continues for another 8.5 mi before it rejoins US 202 at the Brookfield/New Milford town line.
 The now rejoined US 7 and 202 approach New Milford in bucolic Litchfield County, where they once again split.

 US 202 continues through Torrington and on to Cherry Brook, where it then runs concurrently with US 44 for several miles before turning northward at Avon.
 For the run to the state line, US 202 runs concurrently with Route 10.

 Massachusetts

 Unlike elsewhere in New England, US 202 is posted as a north–south highway in Massachusetts, as the highway runs mostly in those directions for its length through the state.

-US 202 and Route 10 enter the Bay State at the "Congamond Notch" in Southwick, a southward jog in the state line that includes Congamond Lake.
-North of Westfield, US 202 turns eastward toward Holyoke, crosses the Connecticut River on the Joseph E. Muller Bridge and crosses the South Hadley Falls Interchange, traversing MA 116 and MA 33 toward Belchertown.
+US 202 and Route 10 enter the Bay State at the "Southwick Jog" in Southwick, a southward jog in the state line that includes Congamond Lake.
+North of Westfield, US 202 turns eastward toward Holyoke, crosses the Connecticut River on the Joseph E. Muller Bridge and travels for 1.5 miles as a limited access bypass of South Hadley, traversing MA 116 and MA 33 toward Belchertown.
 After crossing MA 9, it then heads north along the west side of the Quabbin Reservoir through New Salem toward Athol.
 This section of US 202 has been dubbed the Daniel Shays Highway, named for a Revolutionary War veteran who led an insurrection against the state government of Massachusetts.
 US 202 meets Massachusetts Route 2 at Orange, and runs along the two-lane freeway to Phillipston.
 There, it diverges to the north again as a two-lane road.

 In Massachusetts, US 202 passes through the municipalities of Southwick, Westfield, Holyoke, South Hadley, Granby, Belchertown, Pelham, Shutesbury, New Salem, Orange, Athol, Phillipston, Templeton, and Winchendon.

 The stretch of highway through Belchertown, Pelham, Shutesbury, and New Salem opened in 1935 to coincide with the completion and opening of the Quabbin Reservoir.
 The roadway reaches its closest point to the reservoir itself at the crossing of the Swift River, at the Shutesbury/New Salem town line.
 Access to the west side of the Quabbin Reservation is made through multiple gates in the three towns.
 There is no public access, however, to the Prescott Peninsula.